opendocsg/opendoc-state-courts-practice-directions-2021/APPENDICES.md

 >(a) The reply shall indicate whether the insurer is defending the claim or whether the defendant is defending the claim personally.
 Reasons for the insurer's decision not to act must be provided.
 >
 >(b)Subject to sub-paragraph (d) below, the reply must state the potential defendant's position on the claim on both liability and quantum (_eg_, whether the claim is admitted or denied) or make an offer of settlement.
 If the claim is not admitted in full, the potential defendant must give reasons and provide a list of documents together with copies of all relevant supporting documents.
-The potential defendant is to confirm/state the identity of the person driving his vehicle at the time of the accident and provide the driver';s identification number and address if this is not already stated in the Singapore Accident Statement.
+The potential defendant is to confirm/state the identity of the person driving his vehicle at the time of the accident and provide the driver's identification number and address if this is not already stated in the Singapore Accident Statement.
 >
 >(c) Copies of the Singapore Accident Statements and police reports must be provided by the potential defendant and they must be full and complete and must reflect the names, identification numbers and addresses of all persons involved in the accident together with type-written transcripts of their factual accounts of the accident.
 >